The museum is temporarily closed. Learn more.

 Buddhist Sculpture Court / G200

-Recently reinstalled, this airy landing at the top of the stairs gives Mia’s collection of Buddhist statuary room to breathe (deeply).
-A newly restored wooden gate from a famous Chinese estate now frames the entrance to Mia’s Chinese collections.
+This airy landing at the top of the stairs gives Mia’s collection of Buddhist statuary room to breathe (deeply).
+A recently restored wooden gate from a famous Chinese estate now frames the entrance to Mia’s Chinese collections.

 Baroque Gallery / G330

 Overlooking the Fountain Court, this skylit gallery beckons with massive religious paintings and plush seating from which to contemplate them.
 If you’re after an over-the-top experience, this could be it.

 The second-floor hallway opening into galleries of ancient Greece and Rome might best be appreciated from the grand marble staircase.
 From here you can see—high up in the hallway—plaster casts of friezes, once a staple of the early museum.